Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Benchmarking and Evaluation

 Fig.~\ref{fig_benchmark} depicts several qualitative results, showing the versatility of iMarkers across different spectral ranges and detection setups.
-Accordingly, Fig.~\ref{fig_detection_sv_st} presents a visible-range green iMarker discreetly embedded on a similar color background, demonstrating its visual camouflage and unobtrusiveness.
-In this scenario, the static single-vision setup was employed to capture the scene, where the setup's polarizer effectively blocks the CSR regions forming the inner iMarker pattern, enhancing the contrast and enabling enhanced separation for detection.
+Accordingly, Fig.~\ref{fig_detection_sv_st} shows a green iMarker in the visible range discreetly embedded on a similarly colored background, demonstrating its visual camouflage and unobtrusiveness.
+In this scenario, the static single-vision setup was employed to capture the scene, with the setup's polarizer effectively blocking the CSR regions that form the inner iMarker pattern, thereby enhancing contrast and improving color separation for detection.
 The detection and pose estimation outcome was obtained using Algorithm~\ref{alg_single_mask}.
-Fig.~\ref{fig_detection_sv_dy} and Fig.~\ref{fig_detection_sv_dy_o} depict the output of the dynamic single-vision setups applied to the same visible-range iMarker in indoor and outdoor conditions.
-Detection is achieved through temporal subtraction between frames $f_{t-1}^\text{~off}$ and $f_t^\text{~on}$ following the procedure described in Algorithm~\ref{alg_single_subtract}.
-In Fig.~\ref{fig_detection_dv_pbs}, the output of the dual-vision setup targeting a visible-range iMarker placed on a patterned surface under low-light conditions is shown.
+Fig.~\ref{fig_detection_sv_dy} shows the output of the dynamic single-vision setup applied to a visible-range iMarker under indoor conditions with controlled illumination.
+In contrast, Fig.~\ref{fig_detection_sv_dy_o} presents the corresponding outdoor results, where varying sunlight, shadows, reflections, and background clutter introduce additional challenges for reliable iMarker detection.
+Notably, the system properly isolates the marker region with high contrast, enabling reliable pattern recognition and data decoding.
+In both dynamic single-vision scenarios, detection is achieved through temporal subtraction between frames $f_{t-1}^\text{~off}$ and $f_t^\text{~on}$ following the procedure described in Algorithm~\ref{alg_single_subtract}.
+Fig.~\ref{fig_detection_dv_pbs} presents the output of the dual-vision setup applied to a visible-range iMarker placed on a patterned surface under low-illumination conditions.
 In this configuration, both cameras simultaneously capture the same scene, with the left camera acquiring frame $f_l$ through a left-handed polarizer and the right camera capturing frame $f_r$ through a right-handed polarizer.
-Marker detection was performed using Algorithm~\ref{alg_double_subtract} , which applies spatial subtraction between the polarized image pairs.
-Finally, the UV-range iMarker placed on a transparent surface depicts exceptional invisibility to the naked eye, as illustrated in Fig.~\ref{fig_detection_sv_uv}.
-To reveal the inner patterns of the iMarker, a near-UV illumination was applied, and the same scene was captured using the UV-range camera, as shown in the middle sub-figure.
-The methodology introduced in Algorithm~\ref{alg_single_thresh} facilitates the marker detection process by applying a tailored thresholding strategy to the UV image, enabling reliable iMarker's invisible patterns extraction.
+Marker detection was performed using Algorithm~\ref{alg_double_subtract}, which applies spatial subtraction between the polarized image pairs.
+The system effectively suppresses background texture and illumination artifacts, preserving high contrast and reliable detection under challenging lighting conditions.
+As illustrated in Fig.~\ref{fig_detection_sv_uv}, the UV-range iMarker placed on a transparent surface is virtually invisible to the naked eye.
+To reveal the inner patterns of the iMarker, near-UV illumination was applied, and the same scene was captured with a UV-range camera, as shown in the middle sub-figure.
+The method introduced in Algorithm~\ref{alg_single_thresh} facilitates marker detection by applying a tailored thresholding strategy to the UV image, enabling reliable extraction of iMarker's invisible patterns.